1jdsteele/PokeFight/README.md

 I want to have a suggesiton for a pokemon because I don't know them all.
 I want to know who won the battle.

+## Future Goals

+Allow players to pick multiple pokemon on their team.
+Turn random suggestion feature into an opponent.

 ## Sources

 Most work done by Jake Steele.